-Many curses are too elaborate for use in day to day situations or by beginners.
+Many curses are too elaborate for use in day-to-day situations or by beginners.
 I often find that drawn-out curses that may take days or even weeks to perform aren’t always practical.
-Modern witches don't always have the time, tools or energy to perform such curses.
-While there is certainly a place in the craft for more elaborate forms of baneful magic it can be incredibly useful to have a few simpler methods tucked away in your back pocket for when you really need them.
+Modern witches don’t always have the time, tools, or energy to perform such curses.
+While there is certainly a place in the craft for more elaborate forms of baneful magic it can be incredibly useful to have a few more simple methods tucked away in your back pocket for when you need them.
 In situations like these, there are quite a few options available to a witch in need of a hasty curse.

-Spitting is a powerful form of cursing, it takes a lot of effort to work up enough saliva to spit on something while not taking up a terrible lot of time so a lot of intent can be worked into one little action.
-Obviously spitting on someone would be the most direct form of cursing them but that’s quite an inflammatory move and is actually illegal.
-I don't recommend it.
-Instead, you can spit in front of or behind the person you're trying to curse.
-Alternatively, you can spit on something of the persons, preferably something they’ll make direct contact with like a door handle, car door, or chair.
+Spitting is a powerful form of cursing, it takes some effort to work up enough saliva to spit on something while not taking up a terrible lot of time so you can work a lot of intent into one little action.
+Obviously, spitting on someone would be the most direct form of cursing them, but that’s quite an inflammatory move and is actually illegal.
+I don’t recommend it.
+Instead, you can spit in front of or behind the person you’re trying to curse.
+Alternatively, you can spit on something of the persons, preferably something they’ll make direct contact with like a door handle, a car door, or chair.

 The Evil Eye

 The evil eye was traditionally a curse cast out of jealousy or envy and was thought to cause bad luck and injury to the recipient.
 It’s quite easy to branch from there and use the same principle to meet your own ends.
 Giving someone the evil eye is a method of cursing that can take a bit of practice.
 Essentially you’re directing as much ill intent into a quick(ish) glare as you can, it’s pretty difficult to miss your target as long as you don’t have a wandering gaze.
 Once you get the hang of it, I’d advise you to be careful.
 It can be quite easy to give someone the evil eye without fully meaning to.